jimmyhcao/CowSayScheduling-/BuildingTheScript.md

 read game
 ```

-<br>Then depending on user input from the step above, the script can choose the correct column to print out.
+<br>Then depending on user input from the step above, the script can choose the correct column to print out using the <b>case</b> statement.
 <br>
 ```
 case $game in